 Map showing location of townships, Ocean County study area, New Jersey.

 Diagrammatic section through the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, Piney Point and Vincentown aquifers, illustrating the relation between model layers and aquifers, Ocean County study area, New Jersey.
 Line of section is shown in figure 1.

-The U.S. Geological Survey (USGS), in cooperation with the New Jersey Department of Environmental Protection (NJDEP) and the Barnegat Bay Partnership (BBP), conducted a study to evaluate the effects of 2000–2003 annual and maximum-allocation groundwater withdrawals from the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, and the Piney Point aquifer on the freshwater supply in Ocean County and vicinity (referred to as the study area).
-As of 2003, groundwater withdrawals had created cones of depression in the potentiometric surfaces of the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer in parts of the study area.
-The effects of maximum-allocation groundwater withdrawals are evaluated by quantifying changes to the simulated potentiometric surfaces of the confined aquifers compared to simulated no-withdrawal and post development surfaces.
+SE, southeast; NW, northwest.

-In the study area, streamflow is the main source of freshwater flow into the Barnegat Bay–Little Egg Harbor estuary.
+In the study area, streamflow is the main source of freshwater flow into the Barnegat Bay-Little Egg Harbor estuary.
 Direct precipitation and subsurface groundwater flow are secondary sources of freshwater.
 Groundwater flow to streams, or base flow, is a major component of freshwater flow in streams that drain the New Jersey Coastal Plain.
-Withdrawals of groundwater in the study area reduce the quantity of groundwater discharge to streams that flow into the bay and groundwater discharge directly into the bay.
+Withdrawals of groundwater in the study area reduce the quantity of both groundwater discharge to streams that flow into the bay and groundwater discharge directly into the bay.
 This reduction has potential implications for the salinity of the bay water, the flora and fauna supported in the bay ecosystem, and the overall health of the estuary.

-Water-supply wells located near the shore or on the barrier islands tend to be susceptible to saltwater intrusion because of their proximity to salty water either in the Barnegat Bay–Little Egg Harbor or the Atlantic Ocean.
+Water-supply wells located near the shore or on the barrier islands tend to be susceptible to saltwater intrusion because of their proximity to salty water either in the Barnegat Bay-Little Egg Harbor or the Atlantic Ocean.
 Production wells screened in the confined Rio Grande water-bearing zone and Atlantic City 800-foot sand may be susceptible to sources of saltwater either downdip in the aquifer or updip where confinement ends.
-Sources of water to wells in both unconfined and confined aquifers and travel times based on particle-tracking analysis are used to assess the susceptibility of selected wells to saltwater intrusion.

 Purpose and Scope